In the Heart of the Scottish Countryside

 The McCann family, who own and founded Castle Craig and still run the hospital and estate to this day, are convinced that beautiful, comfortable surroundings make for a beautiful start to a new life in recovery.Our Housekeeping team regularly maintains and updates each room to ensure standards are maintained.

 You can view more images of our accommodation here.

 Castle Craig’s surroundings are simply breathtaking.
-The lush woodland surroundings and rolling hills create a calming atmosphere which allows patients to focus on recovery.
-Please click here if you would like to explore the beauty of the surroundings of Castle Craig, through our stunning videos and pictures.
+The lush woodland surroundings and rolling hills create a calming atmosphere that allows patients to focus on recovery.
+Please click here if you would like to explore the beauty of the surroundings of Castle Craig through our stunning videos and pictures.

 “I grew up at Castle Craig and we lived down at what is now Recovery Gardens.
 Some of my earliest memories are of time spent playing in the gardens with my brothers and sister, exploring the estate and having adventures.
-As we grew up among the patient community we realised the amazing transformation that occurs for people entering their recovery at Castle Craig.
+As we grew up among the patient community, we realised the amazing transformation that occurs for people entering their recovery at Castle Craig.
 Each patient who comes through our doors is important to us and it means so much to me that our beautiful Scottish estate has become so significant and treasured by many.
-Many people who leave treatment here now decide to plant a tree to mark the start to their recovery journey, and through this their journey lives on with us in a way that can be enjoyed by all.” – Victoria McCann, founding family member and Senior Communications Manager
+Many people who leave treatment here now decide to plant a tree to mark the start to their recovery journey, and through this, their journey lives on with us in a way that can be enjoyed by all.”

 Our caring team

 Located in the hills and woodlands of the Scottish Borders region, our 50 acres of countryside provide an idyllic location to escape addiction.
 We are easily accessible, only a forty-minute drive from Edinburgh and about an hour from Glasgow and can help arrange transport from nearby airports and train stations.